tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

    tests for the versioned key-value context.
  - :package-name:`tezos-protocol-alpha`
    (in directory :src:`src/proto_alpha/lib_protocol/test/`):
-   tests of the alpha protocol (without launching a node).
+   tests of the Alpha protocol (without launching a node).
  - :package-name:`tezos-crypto`
    (in directory :src:`src/lib_crypto/test/`):
    tests for the in-house merkle trees.